admin404nextfloor/ELK/README.md

-# ELK, PostgreSQL, Nginx, Zabbix, and Grafana

-Centralized Logging and Monitoring System with ELK, PostgreSQL, Nginx, Zabbix, and Grafana
+# Centralized Logging and Monitoring System with ELK, PostgreSQL, Nginx, Zabbix, and Grafana

 This project sets up a comprehensive system for centralized logging and monitoring, built using the ELK stack (Elasticsearch, Logstash, Kibana), PostgreSQL, Nginx, Zabbix, and Grafana, all containerized with Docker on Ubuntu.